polkadot-developers/substrate-docs/content/md/en/docs/learn/transaction-lifecycle.md

 Note that [events](/build/events-and-errors/) are also written to storage.
 Therefore, the runtime logic should not emit an event before performing the complementary actions.
-If a transaction fails after an event is emitted, the event is not be reverted.
+If a transaction fails after an event is emitted, the event is not reverted.

 ### Finalizing a block